apollographql/apollo-link/docs/source/index.md

 npm install apollo-link
 ```

 Apollo Link has two main exports, the `ApolloLink` interface and the `execute` function.
 The `ApolloLink` interface is used to create custom links, compose multiple links together, and can be extended to support more powerful use cases.
-The `execute` function is how to use a link and an operation to create a request.
+The `execute` function allows you to create a request with a link and an operation.
 For a deeper dive on how to use links in your application, check out our Apollo Link [concepts guide](./overview.html).

 <h2 id="usage">Usage</h2>